black and white bed linen

 I dabbled a bit when I was very young, but I can’t remember anything about them, which probably tells you all need to know!
 I think they were mostly copies of whatever I was into at the time, so I imagine that bloodthirsty pirates, buried treasure, hungry cannibals and dashing heroes with very sharp swords featured prominently!

 I’ve always enjoyed reviewing films and music and that sort of thing, so I did a fair bit of that before I had children.
-And then my youngest daughter came along and as I read her picture book after picture book, I thought to myself, I think I could do that!
-My Friend Alan was the first of these.
+And then my youngest daughter came along and as I read her picture book after picture book, I thought to myself I think I could do that!
+My Friend Alan was the first.

 How many stories have you written?

 Quite a number now, more than 20 I’d say.
-I have a couple of different series that I occasionally add more too and also some one-offs.
+I have a couple of different series that I occasionally add more to and also some one-offs.
 The important thing for me is that each new story needs a reason to exist.
 I never write anything just to say I’ve written something.
-I’m always trying to do something different, even within a series where certain elements are necessarily familiar.
+I’m always trying to do find different ways of telling a story, even within a series where certain elements are necessarily familiar and there’s a formula of sorts.
 The ingredients might be pretty similar, but you can always come up with a new recipe for them.
 If it isn’t interesting to me as a writer, it certainly isn’t going to be interesting to a reader.

 How do you know if anyone will like your stories?

-I don’t really, I only know that I like them and that’s as good a place as any to start from!
-In the words of Ricky Nelson and his marvellous song Garden Party, you can't please everyone, so you've got to please yourself.”
+I don’t really, you sort of live in hope!
+I only know that I like them and that’s as good a place as any to start from.
+In the words of the great Ricky Nelson and his marvellous song Garden Party, “you can't please everyone, so you've got to please yourself.”
 That’s half the battle I think.
-I’m very lucky to have Annie here with me, along with our eight year daughter who’s an absolute beast when it comes to reading.
+I’m very lucky to have Annie here with me, along with our nine year daughter who’s an absolute beast when it comes to reading.
 I’ll show them my stuff once I’m happy with it and they’re not afraid to give me their full and frank opinion, which is mostly constructive and always kind.
+They generally seem to laugh in the right places!

 How hard is it to be an author?